splinterstice/splinterstice/spec.md

 ⦁	Auto-enabled Sockets: Every time someone makes a "homespace" on Splinterstice, a dedicated set cluster of a few network sockets is automatically generated and enabled for that specific "homespace".
 Meaning that if anything ever happens to the main device that Splinterstice itself is hosted on, to make it where it's not up or whatever else, then at least the "homespaces" won't be affected by it.
 This is to be in accordance, to the aforementioned features of the Guild Network Topology, that have been listed above.

-4. Mass Customization and Self-Hosting:
+4. Mass Customization and Self-Hosting Options For Users:

 ⦁	No Third-Party Dependency Nor Monetization: Enables mass customization of standard web-client's front-end.